-The Seward Highway which you will be traversing from Anchorage to Seward has garnered many awards for its stunning beauty.
-Among them are National Forest Scenic Byway, All American Road and Alaska Scenic Byway.
+The Seward Highway which you will be traversing for this route has garnered many awards for its stunning beauty.

 Look Here: Anchorage: 1-Hour Trolley Tour